-Adolescent girls’ preferences for HPV vaccines
+Adolescent girls’ preferences for HPV vaccines A discrete choice experiment

 To measure adolescent girls’ preferences over features of human papillomavirus (HPV) vaccines in order to provide quantitative estimates of the perceived benefits of vaccination and potential vaccine uptake.